EsriPS/water-supply-outlook-app/README.md

-# Utah Climate and Water App
+# Water Supply Outlook App

-This app serves as the digital version of the Utah climate and water report.
+This app serves as the digital version of the Water Supply Outlook Report

 ## Project setup
 ```